Frequently Asked Questions

 - Is there a time limit for tutoring?

-Typically, the time limit for a one-on-one tutoring session is 50 minutes.
+The limit for a one-on-one tutoring session is 50 minutes.
 All sessions start at the beginning of the hour.
-The Writing Center cutoff time is half past, and the Science & Math Learning Center, accounting and foreign language lab have no cutoff time.

-- How many times a week can I see a Writing Center tutor?
+- How many times a week can I see a tutor?

 You may see a tutor up to three times per week, with a maximum of two sessions in one day.
-There is no limit to the number of times per week you can meet with any of the science, math, accounting or foreign language lab tutors.
+Special circumstances and / or requests should be made to the front desk staff at the Learning Studio.

 - Do I need to schedule appointments in advance or can I just walk in and get a tutor?